aishahsenin/SprixAlgo/README.txt

 12/2/16 (Friday)
 - Sort form
-	- No. of index
+	- [done] No. of index
+		- [DONE] Able to retrieve data using jquery without the need to refresh the page.
-	- Values in the index (form will generate the amount of fields here)
+		- [todo] Values in the index (form will generate the amount of fields here)

 10/2/2016 (Wednesday)
 - [TODO] Input page for each for the algorithms, forms!